 Treatment helps your child have a childhood

 POTS can make the daily activities most kids take for granted very difficult.
-At UW Health, treatment focuses on improving symptoms so kids can be kids.
+UW Health Kids specialists focus on improving symptoms so kids can be kids.

 We look at each child to determine how best to help them.
 If needed, we can bring in additional specialists to address specific concerns.
 We work hard to try and have you meet with all the providers your child needs in one visit to our clinic.

-Most patients will follow a general treatment plan.
+Most patients will follow a general treatment plan (pdf).

 It focuses on: